top of page

 "COME OVER TO MACEDONIA AND HELP US"

-The year was 49 CE when a weather-beaten ship from Troas approached the harbor of Neapolis.
+The year was 51 AD when a weather-beaten ship from Troas approached the harbor of Neapolis.
 Among its passengers was none other than Paul, whose vision from the Macedonian man saying "come over to Macedonia and help us," compelled him to make this journey.
-As the ship's bow cut through the harbor waters, the bustling port city rose before him, a testament to Rome's power and Greece's enduring influence.
+As the ship entered the harbor, the bustling port city rose before him, a bridge between land and sea to the Roman Empire.
 This was no ordinary arrival – it marked Christianity's first documented step onto European soil.

 DSC09849.JPG